top of page

 Understanding how QR code works

-Roger found this website and WOAH, we are loving the content that's being put out!
+We found this website and WOAH, we are loving the content that's being put out!
 The writer has shared his experiments of damaging the QR codes to find out how much he can distort while retaining its readability.

 Despite it being written in 2013, the writer's sharing remains very valuable to us even after almost a decade.
 Digesting his sharing had saved us a lot of troubles.
 Equipped with sufficient knowledge, it was about time to work our brains!